zulip/zulip/docs/subsystems/markdown.md

 object and other arguments passed into `do_convert` (`sent_by_bot`, `translate_emoticons`, `mention_data`, etc.).
 Because
-`python-markdown` doesn't support directly passing arguments into the markdown processor, our logic attaches these data to the Markdown processor object via e.g. `_md_engine.zulip_db_data`, and then individual markdown rules can access the data from there.
+`python-markdown` doesn't support directly passing arguments into the Markdown processor, our logic attaches these data to the Markdown processor object via e.g. `_md_engine.zulip_db_data`, and then individual Markdown rules can access the data from there.

 For non-message contexts (e.g. an organization's profile (aka the thing on the right-hand side of the login page), stream descriptions,